 The costs of the programme

-The Gaia Scholarship Programme
+For the Poverty Activist programme: Gaia Scholarship Programme

 During the Gaia team you can raise a scholarship towards the full course fees of the Poverty Activist programme.
 The scholarship also covers food and accommodation during the Gaia period.
 The Gaia team is based at CICD and has a theoretical & practical programme.
 It consists of responsibility areas and practical tasks, mostly in connection with our clothes and shoes recycling project - and studies of environmental and other global subjects.